Share This Article

 *Pick the ‘right’ type of apple, I’ve tried these with other apples and none of them compares to Granny Smith, in my opinion, I think it’s because they’re so bitter, they compliment the chocolate.

-*Be creative with it, I would say that making chocolate apples perfect isn’t something you need to do, so it’s great to have fun with and chuck whatever you want over the top of them.
+*Be creative with it, I would say that making the apples perfect isn’t something you need to do, so it’s great to have fun with and chuck whatever you want over the top of them.